thomasgladwin/webapps/README.md

 # webapps

-Repository for Flask apps running on apps.tegladwin.com (hosted on Dreamhost).
+Repository for Flask apps running online, linked here [apps.tegladwin.com](https://www.tegladwin.com/apps.php) (hosted on Heroku).
 The idea was to turn some research software into more accessible web apps.

 Currently: